Skip to main content

 • compare and contrast different types of texts to develop their critical thinking skills.

-By the end of the year your child will be able to, for example:
+By the end of Year 8, your child will be able to, for example:

 • use sounding out and self-correction skills when they see words they do not know